Updated on November 30, 2022

 Wine is a complex product.
 The quality signals of a wine are not the same from one country to another, and depend on many criteria.

-Firstly, the "Maturity" of the market is a key indicator.
-Some countries, considered mature markets, have been importing wine for centuries.
-In these countries,wine importers are seasoned connoisseurs of their market, and have a greater understanding of world wine production, appellation systems, pricing, etc. These countries are generally more receptive to wine than others.
+First, the "Maturity" of the market is a key indicator.
+Some countries, considered as mature markets, have been importing wine for centuries.
+In these countries, theWine importersIn these countries, the wine experts are seasoned connoisseurs of their market, and have a greater understanding of world wine production, appellation systems, pricing, etc.

 Other countries have started importing wine much more recently.
-Importers in these markets are generally looking for well-known appellations (Bordeaux,BurgundyChampagne...) because the popularity of these names reassures consumers who are less familiar with the world of wine, and are for them a guarantee of quality.
-Finally, it is crucial to understand in depth the economic situation of the targeted country (this will have a determining impact on the average unit purchase price that importers will look for) as well as the consumption trends on this market (pairing with local cuisine, average annual consumption per capita, etc.)
+Importers in these markets are generally looking for well known appellations (Bordeaux,BurgundyChampagne...) because the popularity of these names reassures consumers who are less familiar with the world of wine, and are for them a guarantee of quality.
+Finally, it is crucial to understand in depth the economic situation of the targeted country (this will have a determining impact on the average unit purchase price that importers will look for), as well as the consumption trends on this market (pairing with local cuisine, average annual consumption per capita...).

 Enhance your offer of French winegrowers' wines